spanner/radiant-reader-extension/README.md

   	rake radiant:extensions:reader:migrate
   	rake radiant:extensions:reader:update

-It's a bit lengthy but that's mostly because I've written it to work with Ray, but Ray is in a rather in-between state at the moment.
-In future this might be all you need:

-	rake rake ray:extension:install name="reader"
+Sorry: it's a bit of a faff to get the submodules in.

-The update task will install a /stylesheets/admin/reader.css that you can ignore and a /stylesheets/reader.css that you should call from your reader layout (see below) and then improve upon.
-There is also a very thing /javascripts/reader.js: all it does is fade notifications.
+The update task will install a /stylesheets/admin/reader.css that you can leave alone and a /stylesheets/reader.css that you should call from your reader layout (see below) and then improve upon.
+There is also a very thin /javascripts/reader.js: all it does is fade notifications.

 ## Configuration

 Under multisite Reader adds a few administrative columns to the site table:

 * reader_layout determines the layout used to present reader pages and defaults to 'Main' or the first layout it finds in that site.
-* `email_from_name` and `email_from_address` determine from whom and where the administrative email sent to readers appear to come.
+* `mail_from_name` and `mail_from_address` determine from whom and where the administrative email sent to readers appear to come.
 They default to the name and email address of the owner of the site.

-There are corresponding Radiant::Config entries for single-site installations.
+There are corresponding Radiant::Config entries for single-site installations:

+	site.title
+	site.url
+	site.default_mail_from_name
+	site.default_mail_from_address

+These are mostly used in email, but they are required.

 ## Layouts

 We use the share_layouts extension to wrap the layout of your public site around the pages produced by the reader extension.
 The details of the layout are up to you: as long as it calls `<r:content />` at some point, it'll work.
-The reader pages also define title and breadcrumbs parts that may be useful.

-The site edit form is extended to include a drop-down with which to choose the reader layout.
+Ideally it will call `<r:content part="title" />` too.
+There is also a breadcrumbs part if that's required.
+In many cases you can just use your existing site layout and the various forms and pages will drop into its usual compartments.

 ## Using readers in other extensions